 How Much Personal Loan Can I Get With My Salary?

 Final approval for your personal loan amount depends on your overall creditworthiness, not just your credit score.
-A prospective lender will review several factors including your credit history, gross monthly income, and other debt payments.
-Lenders will also analyze your capacity to repay a personal loan by determining your debt-to-income ratio, which is typically the percentage of your monthly salary that is used to pay off debt.
-As a rule, lenders require this ratio to be less than 36 percent.
+A prospective lender will review several factors including your credit history, gross monthly income and other debt payments.
+While your salary is an important factor, lenders will also analyze your capacity to repay a personal loan by determining your debt-to-income ratio, which is typically the percentage of your monthly salary that is used to pay off debt.
+As a rule, lenders require this ratio to be less than 40% – the lower it is, the more likely you’ll be approved for a loan and the better your repayment terms may be.

 How Many Personal Loans Can You Have at Once?

 Lenders set their own rules regarding whether an existing personal loan will prevent you from qualifying for a new personal loan.
-For example, you cannot qualify for a personal loan from Citibank if you have more than one existing personal loan or the loan was opened less than six months before your application.
+For example, you cannot qualify for a personal loan from Citibank if you have an existing personal loan from Citi that was opened less than six months before your application.

 Personal Loan Terms You Need to Know